deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam looked down at his plate.
 "Doesn't excuse it." he grunted.

 "No!
 But it *explains* it though!"
 John took a breath and cooled down.
-“She didn't just do this *'just because'*, brother.
+"She didn't just do this *'just because'*, brother.
 She *had* a reason, even if that reason wasn't good enough.
 I mean, how much leave did you have saved up?
 Sixty days?
 Use it or lose it, right?
-I remember, the major had to *order* us to take leave time.”
+I remember, the major had to *order* us to take leave time."

 "Yeah but, ramping down and coming back up on the training takes a month each!
 That would have put us behind-"

 "Adam."
 John sighed.
-“I'm not telling you if you were right or wrong not to take leave.
+"I'm not telling you if you were right or wrong not to take leave.
 I'm telling you *why* it happened, and what more you could have done.
 That's all.
 You could have taken more leave, you could have spent more time with her, you could have actually *taken an interest*.
 You didn't do any of those things and… well, this happened.
 She's the one who did it, but you've gotta ask why she felt she had to.
-Right?”
+Right?"

 Not wanting to admit out loud that he was probably right, Adam forced himself to shut up and think, rather than argue any more.